All About Growing Solomon's Seal Plants

-Solomon’s Seal (Polygonatum) is an elegant plant that is Native to North America.
+Solomon’s Seal (Polygonatum) is an elegant woodland plant that is native to North America.
 Although the dangling, white flowers and the black seed pods that follow are charming, it’s the arching stems and foliage that make Solomon’s Seal such a favorite in shade gardens and woodland settings.
 Once established, Solomon’s Seal slowly spreads out and creates a nodding blanket of foliage that turns a golden yellow in autumn.

 The genus name biflorum refers to the fact that the flowers grow in pairs along the leaf axils.

-Flowers: Small, tubular, white flowers dangle underneath the leaves.
+- Flowers: Small, tubular, white flowers dangle underneath the leaves.
 More mature plants tend to have more profuse flowers and are a bit showier.
 But it’s the plant form that makes Solomon’s Seal such an interesting plant.
 They are easy growers, but somewhat slow to become established.
 Another big plus - Solomon’s Seal is deer resistant.

-USDA Hardiness Zones:
+USDA Hardiness Zones

 The width of the plant is really only the 3 to 5-inch leaf span, but since the stem arches up and over, the width is more like 1 to 3 ft.